 Traditionally the mechanical shutter in 35mm film cameras was constructed of two cloth blinds that travelled horizontally between the rear element of the lens and the film plane.
 With speeds of 1/60sec or slower, the first blind would set off when the shutter release was fired then stop at a point that left the film frame exposed to the light exiting the lens.
-Then the second blind would cross the frame to cut off the light and complete the exposure.
-Illustrated in the image below.
+The second blind would then cross the frame, cutting off the light and completing the exposure, illustrated in the image below.

 With speeds of 1/125sec or faster the second blind would begin its travel prior to the first blind reaching its endpoint.
-So effectively the film was exposed by a slit created by the two blinds as they travelled across the frame.
-The higher the shutter speed the thinner the slit.
-Illustrated in the image below.
+The film was exposed by a slit created by the two blinds as they travelled across the frame.
+The higher the shutter speed the thinner the slit, illustrated in the image below.

 As technology developed the shutter was altered both in its materials, from cloth to titanium and its direction of travel, from horizontal to vertical.
-Maximum shutter speeds increased with this change in direction and shorter travel distance.
-(24mm vertically compared to 36mm horizontally).
-Now of course at faster shutter speeds the slit travelled vertically, from top to bottom as it exposed the film.
+As the shutter now had a shorter travel distance.
+(24mm vertically compared to 36mm horizontally) maximum shutter speeds could be increased.

 These changes in maximum shutter speeds included the fastest usable shutter speed for flash photography rising from 1/60sec to 1/125sec.